Oil prices slip as U.S. economic data weakens demand outlook

 Russia’s output declined to 11.24 million bpd in Sept.
 1-29 from 11.29 million bpd the previous month, sources said, although it remained above quotas set in an output deal between Russia and OPEC.

-Ecuador said it will withdraw from the 14-nation OPEC from Jan.
+Ecuador said it will withdraw from OPEC from Jan.
 1 because of fiscal problems.

 U.S. crude oil output fell 276,000 bpd in July to 11.81 million bpd as federal offshore Gulf of Mexico production slid, the U.S. Energy Information Administration reported on Monday.